This note mainly focuses on summarizing knowledge based on Corey Schafer’s Python Tutorial

 Lists and tuples have most methods in common.

-The significant difference between list
+The significant difference between list and tuple is mutability.

-: Mutable
+list: Mutable

-: Immutable
+tuple: Immutable

-We use an example of list
+We use an example of list and tuple modifying elements to interpret mutability.

 list_1 = ['History', 'Math', 'Physics', 'CompSci'] list_2 = list_1